-The Company has accumulated net operating losses for tax purposes as of December 31, 2016, in the amount of approximately \$ 46,600, which may be carried forward and offset against taxable income in the future for an indefinite period.
+The Company has accumulated net operating losses for tax purposes as of December 31, 2017, in the amount of approximately \$52,966, which may be carried forward and offset against taxable income in the future for an indefinite period.
 In December 2014, the Israeli Tax Authorities approved a final tax ruling with respect to the Company's acquisition of Oversi.
 According to the ruling, the net operating losses may be offset against taxable income annually with a limitation of up to 14% of the total accumulated losses but no more than 50% of the Company's taxable income.
-As of December 31, 2016, the Company recorded a full valuation allowance with respect to its deferred tax assets in Allot Communications Ltd. and wrote-off prepaid and withholding taxes of \$ 1,759 as the Company does not expect to utilize these tax assets in the near future.
-In addition, the Company has accumulated capital losses for tax purposes as of December 31, 2016, of approximately \$ 27,300, which may be carried forward and offset against taxable capital gains in the future for an indefinite period, but are limited as stated above.
+As of December 31, 2017, the Company recorded a full valuation allowance with respect to its deferred tax assets in Allot Communications Ltd. and wrote-off prepaid and withholding taxes of \$2,668 as the Company does not expect to utilize these tax assets in the near future.
+In addition, the Company has accumulated capital losses for tax purposes as of December 31, 2017, of approximately \$27,300, which may be carried forward and offset against taxable capital gains in the future for an indefinite period, but are limited as stated above with regard to the Oversi merger.
 Management currently believes that since the Company has a history of losses, and uncertainty with respect to future taxable income, it is more likely than not that the deferred tax assets regarding the loss carry forwards will not be utilized in the foreseeable future.
 Thus, a valuation allowance was provided to reduce deferred tax assets to their realizable value.

-The U.S. subsidiary has accumulated losses for U.S. federal income tax return purposes of approximately \$ 5,517.
+The U.S. subsidiary has accumulated losses for U.S. federal income tax return purposes of approximately \$ 5,910 and \$ 5,285 for state taxes.
 The federal accumulated losses for tax purposes expire between 2026 and 2032.
 The state accumulated losses for tax purposes began to expire in 2014.
-An amount of \$ 1,707 of the net operating loss carry-forwards relates to excess tax deductions from stock options.
+As of December 31, 2017, the Company recorded a valuation allowance with respect to its deferred tax assets in the US Subsidiary.